piotrmurach/finite_machine/README.md

 ## 5 Callbacks

-You can watch state machine events and the information they provide by registering a callback.
+You can watch state machine events and the information they provide by registering one or more predefined callback types.
 The following 5 types of callbacks are available in **FiniteMachine**:

 * `on_enter`
 * `on_transition`